 According to the Mandatory Victim Restitution Act, there are limits to restitution.11 For example, a voluntarily incurred costs of a private investigation are not recoverable as “expenses incurred during participation in the investigation or prosecution of the offense.”12

+Does the court consider a defendant’s ability to pay when deciding what restitution to award a victim?

+After considering all evidence of economic loss, the court must award a victim the full amount of the economic loss as determined by the court without regard to the defendant’s ability to pay.
+(Insert Footnote 13)

+What happens after a court awards a dollar amount for restitution?

+After determining the amount of restitution, the court or designee must also specify the manner in which the defendant must pay restitution (usually by requiring monthly payments).
+The court must consider the economic circumstances of the defendant, assets and income including worker’s compensation benefits and social security income and shall consider views of the victim.
+The court must also make all reasonable efforts to ensure that victims receive full restitution entering all reasonable orders necessary to accomplish this objective.
+(Insert Footnote 14)

 Can a victim disagree with the manner of payment?

-If a victim disagrees with the manner of payment, they may file a petition at any time to change the manner of payment.13
+If a victim disagrees with the manner of payment, they may file a petition at any time to change the manner of payment.15